foundry-rs/starknet-foundry/docs/src/starknet/declare-deploy.md

-# Joining the Declaration and Deployment Together
+# Deploying an Undeclared Contract

 `sncast` allows declaring and deploying contracts through dedicated commands.
-The `declare-deploy` command simplifies this pipeline by performing these two actions one after the other.
+The `declare-deploy` command simplifies this pipeline by performing these two actions at the same time.
 It is used to declare a contract and deploy it immediately.

 For detailed description, see [declare-deploy command reference](../appendix/sncast/declare-deploy.md).